This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 Sustainable events for everyone

 Exciting topics, exciting guests.
 Mobility transition, climate change adaptation, climate-neutral shipping on Lake Constance - there have already been events on these various topics at ZU.
-As a standard, they are open to the public and always free of charge.
+Usually they are open to the public and always free of charge.
 Just take a look for yourself.

 Sustainable news for everyone